 Your family deserves to be cared for, though.
 When you’re either working on homework or in class, you won’t be giving a lot of attention to your kids.
-The is even true if you find a degree program that is entirely online.
+This is even true if you find a degree program that is entirely online.

 You have to accept that at some point, you’re going to need proper childcare.
 Make sure your close friends or family members are supportive of your educational goals.
 That way, you can rely on them when you need time to focus on your studies.

 If you don’t have anyone personally available for childcare you might have to be willing to pay for professional childcare services.
-If that’s the case, the good news is that such costs will definitely worthwhile investments.
+If that’s the case, the good news is that such costs will definitely be worthwhile investments.